nicholashibberd/bouncing-vim/README.md

 Keycode fixes are provided for this to work in Tmux as well.

-Note that this doen't interfere with the copy and cut operations.
+Note: this doesn't interfere with the copy and cut operations because on the actual `move` Vim command.

 ### Buffer enhancements

 * Reuse a buffer if a file is already open.

-* Switch between buffers with the same shortcuts used for tabs in Chrome:
+* Switch between buffers with the same shortcuts used for tabs, for example in Chrome: `CTRL+PageUp/PageDown`;<br>
-  `CTRL+PageUp/PageDown`;
   on those machines where that doesn't work, `<leader>+[` and `<leader>+]` can be used.